-Thanks to successful fundraising efforts, AZ IDA can offer reimbursement for completion of courses and programs that increase your knowledge about dyslexia.
+Thanks to successful fundraising efforts, IDA Arizona can offer reimbursement for the completion of courses and programs that increase your knowledge about dyslexia.
 Continue to ‘Page 2’ for the online application.

 There are many courses eligible for reimbursement (see below), but we also want to encourage you to apply for dyslexia conferences (i.e., IDA’s National Conference, Dyslexia Training Institute’s Virtual Conference, etc.) or other trainings, workshops, and seminars related to the field of dyslexia and/or structured literacy in education.

 Arizona residents are eligible to apply for this scholarship.
 Applications for this scholarship are first-come, first-served basis.
 The maximum award is $300 per calendar year.

 Those interested must complete the application and receive confirmation of approval before start of course.

 If approved, a member of the Scholarship Committee will issue an approval email for the reimbursement.
 To receive reimbursement, awardees must submit proof of course completion within 45 days of the event’s end.
 Reimbursement will only be issued for up to $300 and for registration fees/tuition.
 The Arizona IDA will not reimburse for meals, travel, parking, or incidentals related to the conference or training.
 This scholarship is awarded as a reimbursement only.